reuter-group/bayer_compounds_msld/README.md

 HNE directory:
     amber-gaff2:
           antechamber: ligands mol2, rtf and prm files (original FF charges)
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - MSLD prep and production run files for the water side (ligands with original FF charges)
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **PR3** calculations
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - used result from corresponding **PR3** calculations

     charmm-cgenff:
           cgenff: ligands mol2, rtf and prm files (original FF charges)
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - MSLD prep and production run files for the water side (ligands with original FF charges)
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - MSLD prep and production run files for the water side (hybrid ligands with renormalized charges)

     opls-opls:
           ligpargen: protein mol2, pdb, rtf and prm files (original FF charges)
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - MSLD prep and production run files for the water side (ligands with original FF charges)
-          compound_2-10:  protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compound_2-10:  protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - MSLD prep and production run files for the water side (hybrid ligands with renormalized charges)
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - MSLD prep and production run files for the water side (hybrid ligands with renormalized charges)

     charmm-opls:
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - MSLD prep and production run files for the water side (ligands with original FF charges)
-          compound_2-10:  protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **PR3** calculations
+          compound_2-10:  protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - used result from corresponding **PR3** calculations
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - MSLD prep and production run files for the water side (hybrid ligands with renormalized charges)

 PR3 directory:
     amber-gaff2:
           antechamber: ligands mol2, rtf and prm files (original FF charges)
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - used result from corresponding **HNE** calculations
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - MSLD prep and production run files for the water side (hybrid ligands with renormalized charges)

     charmm-cgenff:
           cgenff: ligands mol2, rtf and prm files (original FF charges)
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - used result from corresponding **HNE** calculations
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - used result from corresponding **HNE** calculations

     opls-opls:
           ligpargen: protein mol2, pdb, rtf and prm files (original FF charges)
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - used result from corresponding **HNE** calculations
-          compound_2-10:  protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compound_2-10:  protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - used result from corresponding **HNE** calculations
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - used result from corresponding **HNE** calculations

     charmm-opls:
-          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compound_1-2:   protein - MSLD prep and production run files for the complex side (ligands with original FF charges) water - used result from corresponding **HNE** calculations
-          compound_2-10:  protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - MSLD prep and production run files for the water side (ligands - renormalized charges)
+          compound_2-10:  protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - MSLD prep and production run files for the water side (hybrid ligands with renormalized charges)
-          compounds_2-11: protein - MSLD prep and production run files for the complex side (ligands - renormalized charges) water - used result from corresponding **HNE** calculations
+          compounds_2-11: protein - MSLD prep and production run files for the complex side (hybrid ligands with renormalized charges) water - used result from corresponding **HNE** calculations
 ```